francois-rd/coma/docs/source/tutorials/examples/parser.rst

         ...
         coma.register(..., lambda a, b: print(a, b), ...)

-    but this separate the command definition from the definition of :obj:`b`'s default value, which can easily obscure the fact that :obj:`b` even has a default value.
+    The leads to another tradeoff: The full command definition is now spread out in the code, which can obscure the fact that :obj:`b` has a default value.

+.. _ontheflyhookredefinition:

 On-the-Fly Hook Redefinition
 ----------------------------

-Command line arguments can also be used to define hooks on the fly.
+Command line arguments can also be used to redefine hooks on the fly.
 In this example, we have two configs, both of which define the same :obj:`x` attribute.
 We then define a new :obj:`-e` flag, which is used to toggle the :obj:`exclusive` parameter of :func:`~coma.config.cli.override_factory`.
-When present, this flag prevents the any command line override involving :obj:`x` from overriding more than one config
+In short, the presence of this flag prevents any command line override involving :obj:`x` from overriding more than one config attribute:
-attribute:

 .. code-block:: python
     :caption: main.py